 Q: Is FreeCreditScore.com safe and really free?
-Or is it just another scam to ripoff your money?
+Or is it just another scam to separate you from your hard-earned money?

 A: That question was part of an email I received from a reader.
 Read my FreeCreditScore.com review to find out the real deal behind this company…

 Is FreeCreditScore.com the same as FreeCreditReport.com?

 Different websites, same company.
 A couple years ago the Federal Trade Commission cracked down on the marketing of “free” credit reports and that basically messed up the whole marketing mojo behind FreeCreditReport.com.